ropensci-archive/roweb2/content/blog/2016-08-23-tokenizers-joins-ropensci.md

 ---
-slug: "tokenizers-joins-ropensci"
+slug: tokenizers-joins-ropensci
-title: "New package tokenizers joins rOpenSci"
+title: New package tokenizers joins rOpenSci
-date: 2016-08-23
+date: '2016-08-23'
 authors:
   - name: Lincoln Mullen
     url: http://lincolnmullen.com
-categories:
-  - blog
+categories: blog
 tags:
   - R
   - natural-language
   - text-analysis
-- package
+  - packages
 ---

 The R package ecosystem for natural language processing has been flourishing in recent days.
 R packages for text analysis have usually been based on the classes provided by the [NLP](https://cran.r-project.org/package=NLP/) or [tm](https://cran.r-project.org/package=tm/) packages.
 Many of them depend on Java.
 But recently there have been a number of new packages for text analysis in R, most notably [text2vec](https://github.com/dselivanov/text2vec), [quanteda](https://github.com/kbenoit/quanteda), and [tidytext](https://github.com/juliasilge/tidytext).
 These packages are built on top of [Rcpp](http://www.rcpp.org/) instead of [rJava](https://cran.r-project.org/package=rJava/), which makes them much more reliable and portable.
 And instead of the classes based on NLP, which I have never thought to be particularly idiomatic for R, they use standard R data structures.
 The text2vec and quanteda packages both rely on the sparse matrices provided by the rock solid [Matrix](https://cran.r-project.org/package=Matrix/) package.
 The tidytext package is idiosyncratic (in the best possible way!) for doing all of its work in data frames rather than matrices, but a data frame is about as standard as you can get.
 For a long time when I would recommend R to people, I had to add the caveat that they should use Python if they were primarily interested in text analysis.
 But now I no longer feel the need to hedge.